-The DFund focuses on providing funding for planning, design, acquisition, and construction of projects for water supply, conservation, water quality, flood control, wastewater, and municipal solid waste.
+The DFund focuses on providing funding for planning, design, acquisition, and construction of projects noted previously.
 Projects must be consistent with the current TWDB State Water Plan.
 Entities receiving assistance greater than \$500,000 must adopt a water conservation and drought contingency plan.